RobinEliseo/academic-kickstart/content/publication/How to correctly weight Eurobarometer data on R using the SPSS file?.md

 Now, we will create the first data frame.
 Using some features from the tidyverse libraries.
 We are counting the number of answers of a particular question (qa1a_1RGPS, this is the answer for QA1a.1 and RGPS means "regroupement" which corresponds to the Totals of this question) using "count".
 "Count" has a very useful argument "wt" which allow to weight the data.
 In the Eurobarometer SPSS files, the weight corresponding to the country weight is w1.
-An overview of the different wieghts are available on the GESIS website:
+An overview of the different weights are available on the GESIS website:
 https://www.gesis.org/eurobarometer-data-service/survey-series/standard-special-eb/weighting-overview
 Then we apply a spread in order to have the countries as column, we remove the column with the labels which is not useful here.
 We remove as well the column corresponding to Nothern Cyprus (CY_tcc, this quesiton is not asked there) and Germany (DE).